lugard1/math-magiciians/README.md

 >

-**[math-magicians: setup]** This project is to set up the environment and tools needed to develop a React application.
+**[math-magicians: setup]** This is a project to develop calculator UI without the functionalities using React components.

 ## 🛠 Built With <a name="built-with">
 - HTML